kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Page size and viewBox

-A raster image has a width and a height that are directly related to the number of pixels in those two orthogonal directions.
+A raster image has a _width_ and a _height_ that are directly related to the number of pixels in those two perpendicular directions.
 Vector images, on the other hand, do not embody an intrinsic resolution, and may therefore be zoomed in or out arbitrarily without loss of detail.
-But vector images too do have intrinsic sizes that endow them with a fixed [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio), no less than raster images.
+But vector images also have intrinsic sizes that endow them with a fixed [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio), no less than raster images.

 The PDF format was developed for documents meant to be printed on paper.
 It therefore embodies an intrinsic _page size_ in [points](https://en.wikipedia.org/wiki/Point_(typography)) where one point is 1/72 of an inch.
-Points are absolute linear dimensions which do not change.
+Points are absolute linear dimensions which do not change with magnification.
 In the PDF format, each graphic unit is paginated to the page size in points defined in the PDF.

 With an image format that is designed primarily for display on the Web via a Web browser---as is the case with SVG---image size is defined in terms of a [_viewBox_](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox).
 The latter are  again measured in points, and have a fixed [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio), determined by the image.
-Although such an SVG image may be zoomed without loss of visual quality when displayed on the Web, it does possess intrinsic dimensions in terms of linear measure.
+Although such an SVG image may be zoomed without loss of visual quality when displayed on the Web, it also has  intrinsic dimensions in terms of linear measure.

-The fact that raster images use pixels, which are relative to an image array, and vector images use points, which are an absolute linear measure, must be kept in mind during format conversion to avoid perplexing results.
+The fact that raster images use pixels, which are relative to an image array, and vector images use points, which are an absolute linear measure, must be kept in mind during format conversion, to avoid perplexing results after conversion.

 ## Format conversions